Women: Cancer Treatment and Fertility Preservation

 The good news is that more women are surviving cancer; the bad news is few are counseled about future fertility.

 Women are surviving cancer today in record numbers.
 Now that oncologists have made such great strides toward effective treatment, we need to focus more on helping women prepare for their life beyond cancer.
 Unfortunately, many of the most effective cancer treatments can damage a woman’s ovaries leaving them infertile or even induce premature menopause.

-In 2006[u1] , the American Society for Clinical Oncologists published guidelines on discussing “fertility preservation” with cancer patients.
+In 2006, the American Society for Clinical Oncologists published guidelines on discussing “fertility preservation” (sperm freezing, egg freezing, and embryo freezing) with cancer patients.
 At that time they estimated that about 55,000 cancer patients per year were 35 or younger and should be offered options to prevent lifelong infertility.
 One of the concerns expressed by the panel at that time was that the cost of fertility preservation was prohibitive.
 Since that time, many organizations have taken steps to remove financial barriers by providing compassionate care options; making treatment widely accessible.
-I am pleased to work at such a center [u2] and have therefore had the good fortune to help many cancer patients in planning their future families.